Skew-t Filter and Smoother with Improved Covariance Matrix Approximation

-Two GNSS (global navigation satellite system) positioning data sets were collected in central London (UK) to test the filters' performance in a challenging real-world satellite positioning scenario with numerous non-line-of-sight measurements.
-The data include time-of-arrival (TOA) based pseudorange measurements from GPS (Global Positioning System) satellites.
+Two GNSS positioning data sets were collected in central London (UK) to test the filters' performance in a challenging real-world satellite positioning scenario with numerous non-line-of-sight measurements.
+The data include time-of-flight based pseudorange measurements from GPS satellites.
 Each set contains a trajectory that was collected by car using a u-blox M8 GNSS receiver.
 The lengths of the tracks are about 8\,km and 10\,km, the durations are about an hour for each, and measurements are received at about one-second intervals.
 The first track is used for fitting the filter parameters, while the second track is used for studying the filters' positioning errors.
 A ground truth was measured using an Applanix POS-LV220 system that improves the GNSS solution with tactical grade inertial measurement units.
 The GPS satellites' locations were obtained from the broadcast ephemerides provided by the International GNSS Service \cite{dow2009}.
 The algorithms are computed with \textsc{Matlab}.